teamdeeson/deeson-webpack-config/README.md

    module.exports = config;
    ```

-At this point we are pretty much ready to go.
-We just need a couple more files.
+We just need a couple more files...

 1. An entry point for webpack, our default is `src/app.js`
    ```javascript